 The Crawford House program provides safe emergency housing for veterans who are homeless and receiving mental health care, and it provides a temporary structured living environment for veterans.

-Crawford House has beds for 21 veterans, including separate, private and secure accommodations for three women.
 The adjacent houses at 425 and 431 S. Weber Street, which are owned and operated by CVRC as transitional housing for homeless veterans, have 9 beds total and provide temporary, low-cost rental housing in a boarding-house environment for up to two years.

 Programs & Activities